tauhid6069/market-basket-analysis-using-recommendation-system/README.md

 # Market Basket Analysis with Recommendation System

 This project explores **Market Basket Analysis (MBA)** to discover item associations from transaction data and uses those insights to power a simple **recommendation system**.
-The notebook walks through data preparation, exploratory analysis, association rule mining concepts (support, confidence, lift), and generating actionable product recommendations.
+The notebook walks through data preparation, exploratory analysis, collaborative filtering, and generating actionable product recommendations.

 ---